Generalized thermalization for integrable system under quantum quench: INTRODUCTION

+Reference \cite{1703.09516} recently introduced an alternative approach of truncated truncated GGE (tGGE) in interacting systems.
+Bosons with repulsive potentials are routinely studied using the Lieb-Linger (LL) model.
+In Ref. \cite{Caux:PRL2012}, equilibration of integrable or non-integrable systems with quantum quenching in the LL-model have been studied through numerical renormalization group approach.
+In quantum field theory, the adaptation of the concepts of thermalization has been attempted in Refs. \cite{Mussardo1,*Mussardo2,Doyon:2012bg,Doyon:2014qsa}.

-In this work, we investigate equilibration and thermalization of systems with infinite dimensional Hilbert space.
-The system we consider consists of two harmonic chains that undergo sudden global quantum quench (referred to as quench, hereafter) at an instant of time.
-The quench action we consider is joining the chains and evolve the chains as a combined chain.
-Specifically, we investigate the case where an integrable system makes jump to another integrable configuration.
+As the reader may have noticed, to overcome the complexities of systematics in the study of thermalization of these systems, most of the studies in the literature have focused on finite-dimensional Hilbert space systems, unless the thermodynamic limit is taken.
+All such models, described above, restrict certain features of Bosonic nature for such studies.
+In this work, we investigate equilibration and thermalization of systems with \emph{infinite dimensional} Hilbert space, even before going to the thermodynamic limit.
+For this purpose, we consider Bosonic lattice in a harmonic chain.
+Interacting bosons on a lattice, favoring certain hopping tendencies have been studied in q-deformed bosons \cite{Pozsgay0, Pozsgay-Eisler} for certain special states.
+We do not consider them to be in any diverging repulsive potential or ascribe them any hardcore (or for that matter any quantum deformation) properties to rip them off from (or dilute or modify) their fundamental Bosonic property to accumulate.
+The system we consider consists of two harmonic chains that undergo sudden quantum quench (referred to as quench, hereafter) at an instant of time.
+The quench action we consider is joining the chains and evolve the chains as one combined chain.
+Specifically, we investigate the case where an integrable system makes a jump to another integrable configuration.
+Thus locally, at a single lattice site, the Hilbert space becomes infinite dimensional and the system is of free bosons (in normal modes) both before and after the quench.
 In other words, this is a system which remains integrable both before and after the quench.
-However, the sudden change of parameter of coupling (from zero to non-zero value) change the normal modes.
-Here, we study the evolution of an initial energy eigenstate for which the thermalization is debated.
+However, the sudden change of a parameter of coupling (from zero to non-zero value) changes the normal modes as well.
+Since the quench relates one integrable system to another in a linear fashion, the late time configuration can be studied also through Bogoliubov transformation, making it more adaptable to quantum field theoretic settings.
+We then study the evolution of an initial energy eigenstate for which the form of late time equilibration is debated.
 Evolution towards GGE is demonstrated for a system in a non-integrable system quenching to an integrable system \cite{Rigol1}.
-One of the main motivation for the Harmonic chain is its easy adaptability to field theoretic problems like in non-inertial or uniformly accelerated frames \cite{Mann1, Mann2, Mann3}.
-Particularly, we ask the following questions:\\ --- What happens to the energy eigenstates of an integrable system when the system jumps to another integrable configuration?\\ --- Whether the system settles to an equilibrium state and if yes, to what state the system settles to?\\ --- whether steady states of pre-quench system develop Gibbs -- Ensemble characteristics at late times ?
+One of the main motivation for the Harmonic chain is its easy adaptability to field theoretic problems like in non-inertial or uniformly accelerated frames \cite{Mann1,*Mann2,*Mann3}.
+Therefore, this also allows us to carry the study for all stationary states and in fact to their superpositions as well.